HewlettPackard/Docker-SimpliVity/ops/README.md

 **Figure 17.** Select installation drive

-15. Click Begin Installation, using all the other default settings, and wait for the configuration of user settings dialog, shown in Figure 18.
+15. Click Begin Installation, use all the other default settings, and wait for the Configuration of User Settings dialog, shown in Figure 18.
 ![Configure user settings][configuser]
 **Figure 18.** Configure user settings